 The Community Standards Board (CSB) is a group of students, faculty, and administrators/staff who are trained to hear cases that involve more serious violations of the Community Standards and serve a role within the Community Standards appeals process (see “What is the Appeals Process?”).

-Board - The Community Standards Board is a seventeen-person board, consisting of seven students, five faculty members, and five administrators/staff.
-Five student members are selected from the Peer Review Board by the Peer Review Board Moderator, one undergraduate student is selected from the Haub Degree Completion Program or Arts & Sciences Professional and Liberal Studies by the dean/director of the respective school, one graduate student is selected from the Haub School of Business or College of Arts & Sciences by the dean of the respective school, five faculty members are selected by the Faculty Senate; and the five administrators/staff are appointed by the Vice President for Student Life/Associate Provost (VPSL).
-The term of membership on the Community Standards Board shall be two years for faculty and administrators/staff and one year for students, running from September to September.
+Board – The Community Standards Board is a thirteen-person board, consisting of five students, five faculty members, and three administrators/staff.
+Three undergraduate student members are selected from the Peer Review Board by the Peer Review Board Moderator, one undergraduate student is selected from the Haub Degree Completion Program or Arts & Sciences Professional and Liberal Studies by the dean/director of the respective school, one graduate student is selected from the Haub School of Business or College of Arts & Sciences by the dean of the respective school, five faculty members are selected by the Faculty Senate, and three administrators/staff are selected by the Vice President for Student Life/Associate Provost (VPSL).
+The term of membership on the Community Standards Board shall be two years for faculty and administrators/staff and one year for students, running from September to September or May to May.
 Terms are renewable.

 Chairperson – The Chairperson is a voting member, who is selected by the Moderator on a case-by-case basis.

-Moderator - The Moderator is selected from the professional staff of Student Life by the Vice President for Student Life/Associate Provost for a term of at least two semesters.
-The Moderator shall advise the CSB on matters such as the type of information that may help in determining if Community Standards were violated and prior sanctions relating to similar conduct.
+Moderator/Resource Person –The Moderator shall advise the CSB on matters such as the type of information that may help in determining if Community Standards were violated and prior sanctions relating to similar conduct.
 The Moderator shall also facilitate the appropriate paperwork and record keeping, as well as reserve the hearing space.
+The Moderator selects three CSB representatives to serve on a hearing panel to hear any particular case.

-When a hearing is necessary, the Moderator selects five representatives to serve on a hearing panel to hear the case.
-The composition of each panel shall consist of at least one faculty member, one student, and one administrator/staff.
+The composition of each panel shall consist of one faculty member, one student, and one administrator/staff.
 Board Members shall disqualify themselves from serving on a Community Standards Board case if they believe in good faith that they cannot be objective in the matter.
-The respondent and complainant may object to a member for cause in writing at least 48 hours before the hearing.
+The respondent and complainant may object to a member for cause in writing at least 24 hours before the hearing.
 The Moderator shall rule on all objections and replace any disqualified members.